Welcome! My name is Adam Craven, and here is a little about me…

 After four years of university study, I received First Class Honours in a Bachelor of Information Technology, majoring in Artificial Intelligence and Networks and Communications.

 I started my formal career in 2000 as a Graduate Programmer in a successful software development company in Brisbane, Australia.
-I have been involved in both large and small enterprise software development teams, developing successful solutions on a wide variety of technologies, including Web (HTML5, CSS3, Node.js), .NET, Java, SOA, IBM BPM/IIB/ODM, and Microsoft BizTalk.
-As an experienced Technical Lead and Solution Designer, "The Cleaner" of software problems (ala Pulp Fiction), a Behaviour-Driven Development advocate, clean-code advocate, design pattern advocate, staff trainer, mentor, and more, I endeavour to keep my knowledge current with industry best practices and design patterns.
+I have been involved in both large and small enterprise software development teams, developing successful solutions on a wide variety of technologies, including Microsoft Azure, .NET, Web (HTML5, CSS3, Node.js), Java, SOA, IBM BPM/IIB/ODM, and Microsoft BizTalk.
+As an experienced Cloud Solution / Modern Data / Integration / Technical Architect, GCP Professional Data Engineer, Technical Lead, “The Cleaner” of software problems (ala Pulp Fiction), a Behaviour-Driven Development advocate, clean-code advocate, design pattern advocate, staff trainer, mentor, and more, I endeavour to keep my knowledge current with industry best practices and design patterns.

 For details on my formal career experience, see my Linked-In profile.